Big, practical and efficient but getting ancient now

 Despite the Boxer's age, at the 2019 CV Show Peugoet unveiled an electric version, which is set to be called the e-Boxer.

-Exact details of when the Peugeot Boxer Electric will go on sale - and how much it will cost - are still to be confirmed, but it's promising impressive an impressive driving range and payload ratings.
+Exact details of when the Peugeot Boxer electric van will go on sale - and how much it will cost - are still to be confirmed, but it's promising impressive an impressive driving range and payload ratings.
 See our seperate story for more details.

 Peugeot Boxer verdict

 This is a van that is fundamentally strong value.
 Its payload ratings are among the best of any 3.5-tonne van, fuel economy is genuinely impressive and you’ll get a good deal if you shop around.